chainsawriot/presentation-typeless/ess-intro-typing.md

 You may have also heard of emacs lisp (elisp).
 It is a big topic and it is beyond the scope of this tutorial to teach you elisp.
-But what I want to tell you briefly is that we execute a function by pulling it inside a pair of parentheses, like so \[5\]:
+But what I want to tell you briefly is that we execute a function by putting it inside a pair of parentheses, like so \[5\]:

 ``` elisp